laurirasanen/good-words/README.md

 - https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words
 - https://github.com/coffee-and-fun/google-profanity-words

-However I couldn't find a decent list of positive words, so I made one.
+However I couldn't find a decent list of positive words, so I started this one.
 This list is intended as a tool for approximating the amount of good vibes in your data set.

 # Contributing